-Your final grade for Proseminar overall will be the average of your grade in my section and your grade in Dr. Mulligan's Proseminar II section.
-You can earn up to 100 points for Proseminar IA, broken down by responsibilities as follows:
+Your final grade for Proseminar overall will be the average of your grade in my section and your grade in Dr. Krigbaum's Proseminar IA section.
+You can earn up to 100 points for Proseminar IB, broken down by responsibilities as follows:

 - Participation = 35 points

 - Article/Chapter summaries = 20 points

-- Discussion leadership =20 points
+- Discussion leadership = 20 points

-- Abstract-5 points
+- Abstract = 5 points

 - Short paper = 20 points

-Note: participation presupposes attendance, and you will lose 5 points for an unauthorized absence, and will lose 2 points for being late to class on any given day by more than five minutes.
-I recognize that COVID-19 will likely throw the entire class into shambles in fairly short order.
-For now, I am requiring that everyone show up in person unless you are withheld from campus due to possible COVID-19 exposure or a positive COVID-19 test.
+Note: participation presupposes attendance, and you will lose 10 points for an unauthorized absence, and will lose 2 points for being late to class on any given day by more than five minutes.
+For now, I am requiring that everyone show up in person unless you sick.
 If you are feeling sick, please DO NOT COME TO CLASS.
 I will be more than happy to make accommodations for anyone who cannot come to class - please email me.
 I may ask students to write short summaries of the readings for that week, for example, and turn those in before class the following week.
-I ask that you all be patient as we collectively chart a reasonable and compassionate way forward.
 Right now I am not planning on recording classes or doing Hy-Flex, as our class is heavily discussion-based.